-Dandie Dinmont Terriers possess a dignified yet tenacious temperament.
-Calm and polite around the house the Dandie will become protective of home and family acting as a good watchdog.
-Definitely a big dog in a small body the Dandie won't back down from anything and will show a strongly independent nature.
-This can make training difficult but with plenty of positive reinforcement he will soon become obedient.
+Dandie Dinmont Terriers have a dignified yet tenacious personality and bearing.
+Calm and polite around the house, they become protective in a home and family setting, and they make good watchdogs.
+This is a breed that is definitely a big dog in a small body, and the Dandie won't back down from anything and will display a strong independent streak.
+This tends to make training difficult, but plenty of positive reinforcement will soon help them become obedient.

-Health problems that may affect Dandie Dinmont Terriers include intervertebral disk disease (pressure on spinal cord that can cause paralysis) and eye problems suchas glaucoma.
+Dandies can suffer intervertebral disk disease (pressure on spinal cord that can cause paralysis), and eye problems such as glaucoma.

 - Status: Common

 - Rare: No

 - Coat: Medium

 - Grooming Requirements: More than once per week

 - Town or Country: Either

 - Minimum Garden Size: Small to Medium Garden